Understanding Bloating: How the GI Map Test Can Help

 Zonulin & Leaky Gut

-The release of zonulin is primarily triggered by gluten consumption (in those with coeliac disease, non-coeliac gluten sensitivity or genetic gluten intolerance) and gut bacteria dysbiosis and elevated levels are often associated with coeliac disease, chronic inflammation, autoimmune diseases, obesity and type 2 diabetes.
+The release of zonulin is primarily triggered by gluten consumption (in those with coeliac disease, non-coeliac gluten sensitivity, or genetic gluten intolerance) and gut bacteria dysbiosis.
+Elevated levels are often associated with coeliac disease, chronic inflammation, autoimmune diseases, obesity, and type 2 diabetes.

-Other factors that contribute to leaky gut include chronic stress, excessive use non-steroidal anti-inflammatories such as nurofen or ibuprofen and alcohol consumption.
+Other factors that contribute to leaky gut include chronic stress, excessive use of non-steroidal anti-inflammatories such as Nurofen or ibuprofen, and alcohol consumption.

 What To Expect From GI Map Results